akanksha-ghadage/Learning-Exercises/README.md

 # Exercises and Assignments

-This repository contains my personal practice exercises and assignments related to data analytics and programming.
+This repository contains my personal practice exercises and assignments related to data analytics.
 Each .docx file includes written answers, logic explanation, or screenshots for better understanding.

 ## Format